Game4all/circles.NET/circles.NET/doc/API.md

 ##### Summary

-The defaut address to which API requests are made.
+The address of the API server to which API requests are made against.

-Override this if you need to pass API requests to eg: Ripple API
+Defaults to the official osu! v1 api server url

 <a name='P-circles-NET-CirclesAPIClient-Client'></a>
 ### Client `property`